Updated: October 27, 2023

 Non-fiction can be a blessing and a curse to read before bed.
 If you choose the wrong book, you’ll find yourself more awake than sleepy!

-For those who need a little help falling asleep, these are the best non-fiction books to read before bed.
+For those who need a little help falling asleep, these are the best non-fiction titles that make for great bedtime story books.

 1. The Power of Now by Eckhart Tolle